pvdz/preval/tests/cases/string_escapes/packer_base.md

 ## Todos triggered

+- (todo) - at least one of the frfr args was not isFree, bailing
 - (todo) can we always safely clone ident refs in this case?
 - (todo) objects in isFree check
-- (todo) support array reads statement type EmptyStatement
 - (todo) support array reads statement type ExpressionStatement
+- (todo) support array reads statement type VarStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope